greenelab/BioBombe/5.analyze-stability/README.md

 ## Reproducible Analysis

-To reproduce the results of this analysis perform the following:
+To reproduce the results of the stability analysis perform the following:

 ```bash
 # Activate computational environment